 Best and worst cereals - which healthy cereal should you choose?

-Every family has a cupboard full of different breakfast cereals, but while many of these claim to be a 'healthy' option, some are actually hiding heaps of sugar and salt that could be ruining your diet and might not be a great choice for your kids!
+Every family has a cupboard full of different breakfast cereals, but while many of these claim to be a 'healthy' option, some 'healthy cereals' are actually hiding heaps of sugar and salt that could be ruining your diet and might not be a great choice for your kids!

 Cereal always seems to be in the headlines nowadays, and there's debate over whether it's still the nutritious breakfast we once thought.
 However, there are some very healthy cereal options on the market - it can just feel overwhelming to find these healthy cereals when you're standing, strapped for time, in the supermarket aisle!

 That's why we've pulled together the not-so-healthy cereals along with the healthiest cereals, so you can make the best choice for your family.
+Is Weetabix good for you?
+Are Frosties as sugary as they seem?
+All will be revealed in our healthy cereals guide!

 You might find yourself surprised at the results...